 Listening Ear drop in sessions

-Our ‘Listening Ear’ Drop-In sessions will be available every Wednesday from 9am to 1pm while the school is closed, based in our secondary section.
-Please call 0208 320 4800 and ask to speak to a member of the safeguarding team if you would like come along.
-This service is available to all families and students from primary, secondary and sixth form.
-But you do need to call to let us know you are coming.
+Please call 0208 320 4800 and ask to speak to a member of the safeguarding team if you would like to arrange an appointment.
+This service is available to all students enrolled in our primary, secondary and sixth form.

 I hope you are all safe and well?
 I would like to share some information to help you look after yourselves during this difficult time.
 I have put together some helpful numbers/email addresses that young people can access for help and support, plus some guidance sheets.
 You can read and download them below.